The Ghosts of Watt O'Hugh

-I hope that you enjoy reading The Ghosts of Watt O’Hugh.
+I hope that you enjoy reading the Watt O’Hugh books.

 Please e-mail me your questions at Steven@Watt-OHugh.com, and I will answer them in this space when I get a chance.
 Also, please let me know how you like the book and what you’d like to see in future books!

-Q: What is this book, anyway?
-Is it a Western, a historical novel, a love story, a fantasy?
+Q: What are these books, anyway?
+Westerns, historical novels, a love story, a fantasy?

-Q: The book’s gotten some good reviews.
-It was even named one of the best books of 2011 by Kirkus Reviews?
+Q: The books have gotten some good reviews.
+The first was even named one of the best books of 2011 by Kirkus Reviews?
 How has this changed your life?

 A: It’s been gratifying.
 I always thought that if we could get Watt O’Hugh out into the world, he would catch on.